meyburdj/jobly_backend/readme.md

 ---

 >Jobly was built while attending Rithm School as part of a 6 day sprint (3 days for front and backend each).
-The frontend was built with @yukdev and backend was built with @meyerj.
+The frontend was built with @yukdev and backend was built with @meyburdj.
 It was refactored after graduation, for efficiency and general code cleanup.

 ## License